BrokenSource/BrokenSource/.github/Readme.md

   ```
 </div>

-**NOTE:** You'll probably need to configure yourself some C++ libraries like OpenBLAS, LAPACK and installing MinGW 64 bits.
+**NOTE:** You'll probably need to configure yourself some C/C++/FORTRAN libraries like OpenBLAS, LAPACK and installing MinGW 64 bits compiler for projects that depends on `ndarray-linalg`.

 <sub><i><b>Continue</b> reading...</i></sub>